sunezr/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

   Dropout is a very important design choice, it significantly reduce the overfitting and allow me getting a 90% accuracy on validation just in several epochs.

+  Callback is utilized to stop training when the validation accuracy reach the target.

 ### Test a Model on New Images